 Data Visualization Projects

 Turning raw data into clear, actionable insights—that’s the power of data visualization.
-Our student teams leverage industry-leading tools like Power BI and Tableau to transform complex datasets into dynamic dashboards, interactive charts, and compelling visual narratives.
+Our student teams leverage Tableau to transform complex datasets into dynamic dashboards, interactive charts, and compelling visual narratives.
+See Tableau Public for many examples of visualizations.

 - Explore trends with interactive elements that let users drill down into key metrics.

-- Tell impactful stories by connecting data sources like the census to highlight critical issues (e.g., domestic violence rates).
+- Tell impactful stories by exploring publicly available data sets to highlight critical issues (e.g., domestic violence rates, hunger, etc).

 Whether for internal reporting, strategic decision-making, or mission-driven storytelling, our dashboards provide clarity in a world of information overload.